inaridiy/nips-ai-translation/README.md

 # NIPs AI Translation

 This repository automatically translates nips and publishes the results.
-This translation has been produced with Claude3.5 Sonnet
+This translation has been produced with Claude3.5 Sonnet.

 # NIPs